 We look holistically at candidates, giving equal weight to grades, professional achievements, interpersonal skills and leadership potential.

+make them stand out.
 We believe that exposure to a rich variety of viewpoints makes for a superior learning experience, and pride ourselves on building diverse classes of exceptional individuals.

 The following basic criteria are used in assessing applicants.
 Due to the competitive nature of admissions to the program, successful candidates tend to exceed the minimum requirements.

 Prospective students apply through the Rotman portal, which walks applicants through the below and provides forms to fill out for several criteria.
 To see more details, you can start an application, save it, and come back to it later.